 Making an asthma plan can help with this.

-Remember, a deadly asthma attack can strike any where, any time - at school, at a friend's house or during a sports event or other activity.
+Remember, an asthma attack can strike any where, any time - at school, at a friend's house or during a sports event or other activity.
 Make sure you are prepared and always have your reliever.

 Find out more about asthma below: